brunopc-net/Precog/README.md

 It consists of two sections:

-## Alert sections
+## Advice section

-Here's the advices displayed in the alert section:
+Here's the alerts displayed in the advice section:

 ### Air quality 🏭